RiriChen/SysProg-Class/assignments/2-StudentDB/a2-questions.md

         }
     }
     ```
     In this implementation the storage for the student record is allocated on the heap using `malloc()` and passed back to the caller when the function returns.
 What do you think about this alternative implementation of `get_student(...)`?
 Address in your answer why it work work, but also think about any potential problems it could cause.

-    > **ANSWER:** _start here_
+    > **ANSWER:** This implementation does "work", but it is not recommended due to the potential issues it could pose.
+On thing is the user must free the dynamically allocated memory at some point or else memory leaks would occur.
+It is only a larger hassle since the caller function must remember to free the memory if the the student is found.
+I personally try to avoid dynamically allocating memory since it only introduces more complexity that would hose low-level systems or cause unwanted bugs in higher-level applications.

 4. Lets take a look at how storage is managed for our simple database.
 Recall that all student records are stored on disk using the layout of the `student_t` structure (which has a size of 64 bytes).
 Lets start with a fresh database by deleting the `student.db` file using the command `rm ./student.db`.
 Now that we have an empty database lets add a few students and see what is happening under the covers.
 Consider the following sequence of commands: